qiime2/q2-longitudinal/README.md

 #### Paired differences in metadata

-Here we use `paired-differences` to assess whether alpha diversity (here, Shannon's diversity index) changed significantly between 0 and 12 months of life in vaginally born and Cesarean-delivered infants, and whether the magnitude of change differed between these groups.
+Here we use `pairwise-differences` to assess whether alpha diversity (here, Shannon's diversity index) changed significantly between 0 and 12 months of life in vaginally born and Cesarean-delivered infants, and whether the magnitude of change differed between these groups.
 Note that the alpha diversity data in this case is contained in a separate artifact, which is the typical (and preferred) approach; alternatively, alpha diversity data (or other data) contained in a sample metadata file can be used as the input `metric`, in which case the second `--m-metadata-file` input is unnecessary.

 ```
-qiime intervention paired-differences \
+qiime intervention pairwise-differences \
     --m-metadata-file ecam_map_maturity.txt \
     --m-metadata-file ecam_shannon.qza \
     --p-metric shannon \